input-output-hk/marlowe/docs/differences.md

 Marlowe 2.0 is a thorough revision of Marlowe 1.3 semantics that tries to simplify existing aspects of Marlowe, to include additional functionality, and to present an even more intuitive behaviour when executing contracts.

 At the time of writing, Marlowe 2.0 is in the late stages of development but it has not reached the maturity nor the tool support of Marlowe 1.3.
-For these reasons, the rest of this tutorial has focused on Marlowe 1.3.
+For these reasons, the tutorial so far has focused on Marlowe 1.3.

 This tutorial aims to make it easier for users familiar with Marlowe 1.3 to transition to Marlowe 2.0, but it should not be considered as an extensive description of the differences between the two versions.

 ## Changes to syntax

 Let us first review the changes in the syntax.
-The syntax of Marlowe 2.0 is very similar to that of Marlowe 1.3, but there are some important differences, and many new constructs.
+The syntax of Marlowe 2.0 is very similar to that of Marlowe 1.3, but there are some important differences, and several new constructs.

 ### Actions and identifiers

-The most important difference in Marlowe 2.0 is the distinction of action constructs.
+The most important difference with Marlowe 1.3 is the separation of action constructs.
 In Marlowe 1.3 we had three constructs that moved money: `CommitCash`, `Pay`, and `RedeemCC`.
 In Marlowe 2.0 we have two: `CommitCash` (which is now called `Commit`), and `Pay`.

-There is no longer RedeemCC since it is equivalent to a Pay that has the owner of the commit as payee and the contents of the commit as value.
+There is no longer `RedeemCC` since it is equivalent to a `Pay` that has the owner of the commit as payee and the contents of the commit as value.

 The actions in Marlowe 2.0 remain as follows: